Millicent Borges Accardi: Biography

 Accardi received degrees in English and literature from California State University, Long Beach (CSULB), holds a master's in professional writing from the University of Southern California (USC).
 She also studied at the Vermont College of Fine Arts in 1993.

 Her book, Through a Grainy Landscape, a collection of poetry based on contemporary Portuguese literature is with New Meridian Arts, 2021.
 Other poetry collections include QUarantine Highway, (FlowerSong Press), Only More So, (Salmon Poetry, Ireland), Injuring Eternity with World Nouveau She has a chapbook, Woman on a Shaky Bridge, with Finishing Line Press.

-Her articles can be found at the Association of Writers & Writing Programs, and Another Chicago Magazine.
-Interview subjects have included Grammy Director Michael Greene; poets W.S.
-Merwin and Carl Dennis; writers Frank X. Gaspar, Sam Pereira, Jacinto Lucas Pires, Donna Freitas (Sex and the Soul), and Nuno Júdice; Paulette Rapp (daughter of The Bickersons writer), Stephen Rebello (Alfred Hitchcock and the Making of Psycho), playwright Bill Bozzone, CantoMundo founders, and Portuguese-American scholar Deolinda Adão.
+Her articles can be found at The American Poetry Review, Association of Writers & Writing Programs, and Another Chicago Magazine.
+Interview subjects have included Grammy Director Michael Greene; poets Dana Goia, W.S.
+Merwin, Rachel Eliza Griffiths and Carl Dennis; writers Frank X. Gaspar, Sam Pereira, Jacinto Lucas Pires, Donna Freitas (Sex and the Soul), and Nuno Júdice; Paulette Rapp (daughter of The Bickersons writer), Stephen Rebello (Alfred Hitchcock and the Making of Psycho), playwright Bill Bozzone, CantoMundo founders, and Portuguese-American scholar Deolinda Adão.

-Accardi's work has appeared in over 150 publications, including Nimrod, Tampa Review, New Letters and The Wallace Stevens Journal, as well as in Boomer Girls (Iowa Press) and The Experiment Will Not Be Bound: An Anthology, Peter Campion, ed.
+Accardi's work has appeared in over 150 publications, including The Paris Review, 'Nimrod, Tampa Review, New Letters and The Wallace Stevens Journal, as well as in Boomer Girls (Iowa Press) and The Experiment Will Not Be Bound: An Anthology, Peter Campion, ed.
 (Unbound 2023) anthologies.

 Artist residencies include Yaddo, Jentel, Vermont Studio, Fundación Valparaíso in Mojacar, Milkwood in Český Krumlov, CZ and Disquiet in Lisbon, Portugal.